Skip to content

 True to show the overlay, otherwise False.

-prompt class-attribute instance-attribute
+prompt instance-attribute class-attribute

 prompt: var[str] = prompt